Underfloor Heating Quotation Guide to Avoid Costly Mistakes

 • Manifold: Is the manifold and mixing unit included?
 (Expensive kit).

 • Controls: Does it include thermostats for every room?
 Are they smart/WiFi enabled?
+See our Smart Thermostats for Underfloor Heating guide for what to look for.

 • Commissioning: Will they pressure test the system and fill it with inhibited water?